Virtual CISO

 What a Virtual CISO provides

-As your VCISO, I act as an extension of your leadership team, providing:
+As your VCISO, we act as an extension of your leadership team, providing:

-I’m not here to replace your team—I’m here to guide them, support decision-making, and ensure security gets appropriate attention at the leadership level.
+We’re not here to replace your team—we’re here to guide them, support decision-making, and ensure security gets appropriate attention at the leadership level.

 Who benefits from a VCISO